 Join the team of more than 71,000 teachers who have already inspired pupils with the magic of football.
 Our fun, curriculum-linked materials are free and easy to use, featuring engaging worksheets, films, and special appearances from Premier League footballers.

-Twinkl has developed fantastic FREE resources for Anti-Bullying Week 2024 and beyond, which are ideal for both in-school and at-home learning.
+Twinkl has developed FREE resources in both English and Welsh, for Anti-Bullying Week 2024 and beyond.
+All resources are ideal for both in-school and at-home learning.